1974 Formula One season: Sporting regulations

-Season Review
+Season report

 Race 1: Argentina

 In qualifying for the opening round in Argentina, Ronnie Peterson took pole in his Lotus ahead of Clay Regazzoni's Ferrari and Emerson Fittipaldi's McLaren.
 Peterson led at the start, whereas fellow front-row starter Regazzoni spun, causing chaos.
 Fittipaldi was hit by teammate Mike Hailwood and lost two laps while repairing his car, and James Hunt inherited second whereas Peter Revson, who started fourth, retired in the chaos.
 Hunt spun before the first lap was over, and second place went to Carlos Reutemann's Brabham.

 Reutemann passed Peterson on the third lap, and soon the Swede began to fade badly with brake problems.
 As a result, Mike Hailwood and Denny Hulme in their McLarens were second and third, ahead of Jacky Ickx and Niki Lauda in the second Lotus and Ferrari.
 Hulme, Ickx and Lauda all passed Hailwood and then Ickx suffered a puncture mid-race and had to pit.
 Regazzoni was recovering from his spin, and passed Hailwood soon after.
 Reutemann continued to lead until his engine began to misfire, with Hulme closing in and taking the lead on the penultimate lap.
 Hulme went on to win, with Lauda and Regazzoni completing the podium after Reutemann ran out of fuel on the last lap.